liutiedong/goat/README.md

    ```

 ### Dataset (`dataset.ipynb`)
-Run `dataset.ipynb` to generate dataset file, or download from HuggingFace dataset `tiedong/goat`.
+Run `dataset.ipynb` to generate `dataset.json` file, or download from HuggingFace dataset `tiedong/goat` (https://huggingface.co/datasets/tiedong/goat).
 Each instance in the dataset contains

-- __instruction__: human instruction in natural language created by inserting an arithmetic expression to the template.
-It serves as prompt to be fed to the model.
+- __instruction__: human instruction created by inserting an arithmetic expression to a randomly chosen template and adding some natural language noises.
+It serves as prompts to be fed to the model for instruction-finetuning.
 - __input__: a randomly generated arithmetic expression.
-It can be used to replace 'instruction' when we want to focus on arithmetic and avoid the influence of natural language.
+It can be used to replace 'instruction' for training when we want to focus on arithmetic and avoid the influence of natural language.
-- __output__: the target for the model to learn.
+- __output__: the target output for the model to learn.
 It contains CoTs for multi-digit multiplication and division.
 - __answer__: direct numerical answer to the arithmetic task.
-It can be used to test learnability of the sub-tasks.
+It can be used to test learnability of various sub-tasks.

 Example:
 ```bash